ArXiv Preprint 2025

 RL expands the solvability frontier

-RL on PRISM-mid-trained models progressively solves prompts that were initially unsolvable, with training curves that remain non-saturating across hundreds of steps.
+For Granite-3.3, RL on PRISM-mid-trained models progressively solves prompts that were initially unsolvable, with training curves that remain non-saturating across hundreds of steps.

 Method